 “Inclusive leaders have the ability to make all team members feel valued and comfortable, which means more ideas get shared, which leads to greater creativity and innovation,” said Angela Randolph, assistant professor of entrepreneurship at Babson.
 “Comfort also allows team members the space to voice their honest opinions and concerns, which can help organizations make better decisions.”

 According to Deloitte, teams with inclusive leaders are 17% more likely to report that they are high performing, 20% more likely to say they make high-quality decisions, and 29% more likely to report behaving collaboratively.

-Learn to become a more impactful and effective leader at Babson’s Women’s Leadership Program, designed by and for women.
+Learn to become a more impactful and effective leader at Babson’s Leadership Program for Women and Allies.

 Where to Begin?

 People who strive to be inclusive leaders must be unafraid to talk about diversity, equity, and inclusion simply because they are afraid of making mistakes, says Randolph.

 They also must be ready and willing to learn.

 Effective listening, leading with empathy, building key communication skills, and developing the ability to encourage cross-functional thinking—these are all leadership functions that can be taught, and Babson is doing just that.

 From entrepreneurial leadership development programs that span education level and interest, to Babson’s specialized Leadership Program for Women and Allies, the College’s focus has and continues to be on developing inclusive, entrepreneurial leaders.

 “An inclusive leader seeks to understand other cultures, challenge the status quo, and be an advocate of equity for all.”